Mazzz-zzz/DataDownloader_For_Arweave/README.md

 # DataDownloader_For_Aweave
+### Warning, using this tool will increase your chances of getting bad peer rankings on the network when mining -!-

 Downloads Blocks, txs, and wallet_lists quickly from random peers, so that mining can be started faster.

 ## Quickstart guide: